home-assistant/home-assistant.io/source/_components/device_tracker.owntracks.markdown

 This platform allows you to detect presence using [Owntracks](http://owntracks.org/).
 OwnTracks allows users to track their location on iOS phones and publish it to an MQTT broker.
 This platform will connect to the broker and monitor for new locations.

 <p class='note'>
 The Android app for OwnTracks is no longer developed or supported, Zanzito is a drop in replacement for OwnTracks MQTT.
+<a href="#using-owntracks-with-zanzito">See Instructions</a>
 </p>

 This component requires [the MQTT component](/components/mqtt/) to be set up and works very well together with [the zone component](/components/zone/).